qualidafial/pomo/README.md

 * Task management
   * Manage a list of tags that may be attached to tasks.
-  * Ask the user if they want to start a pomodoro if they move a task into Doing or Done when there is not an active pomodoro.
-Completed pomodoros that are not yet reported are considered active.
 * Pomodoro timer
-  * Automatically select a short break (5 minutes) or long break (15 minutes) based on how many .
-  * User can pause, resume, and abort breaks.
-  * Service alerts the user when the break is over.
-  * User explicitly starts the next pomodoro
-  * Active timers run in a background task, so that a terminal can be popped even when the application is closed.
+  * Active timers run in a background task, so that a notification can be shown even when a `pomo` process is not running.
 * Pomodoro history
-  * User can browse past pomodoros in the app.
+  * User can browse past pomos in the app.
 They can also view them in plain text in the pomo data folder (probably in `~/.pomo/data/`).
   * Generate reports based on pomodoro history to facilitate time/task estimates, e.g. for post hoc cap ex reports, or for itemizing hourly billing.